gcastillo-ucsd/kloudspeaker/Client-configuration-options.md

 In this example multiple items are always copied, and single item copied when dragged from different root folder.

 Possible return values from this function can be "`copy`" or "`move`".

+### Default sort (`default-sort`)

+The sort criteria used by default in list view.
+For example:

+	"default-sort": {
+		col: 'modified',
+		asc: false
+	}

+The value "col" is the id of the column, and "asc" specifies the sort order (if not given, will be in ascending order).
+By default, list is ordered with column "name" in ascending order.

 ### Create empty file (`create-empty-file-action`)